junxit/us-congress-bills-112/bill.md

 - **(g)** *Termination of national park system status*
   - **(1)** *In general* Designation of the Monument as a unit of the National Park System shall terminate if the Secretary determines that Federal funds are required to operate and maintain the Monument.
   - **(2)** *Reversion* If the designation of the Monument as a unit of the National Park System is terminated under paragraph (1), any land acquired by the Secretary from the City under subsection (b)(2) shall revert to the City.
+- **(h)** *Private property protection* No private property may be made part of the Monument without the written consent of the owner of that private property.

 ## § 6.
 No buffer zones

 Nothing in this Act, the establishment of national monument, or the management plan shall be construed create buffer zones outside of the national monument.
+That an activity or use can be seen or heard from within the Monument shall not preclude the conduct of that activity or use outside the Monument.